Everywhere you look on the web these days, there are articles and articles and…more articles on “how to rank your business with local SEO”.

 The worst thing you can do to hurt your revenues is to have a slow site.

 If your site is slow, find a solution immediately.

 You can move off shared hosting to independent hosting.
-You can also hire a developer on Upwork to improve your site speed.
+You can also hire a developer to improve your site speed (Give Us a Call!).
 Whatever you do, don’t skimp out on your website’s speed because Google loves websites that load fast.